mildlydiverting/whitney-mcp-ts/README.md

 ## What to expect

+## Search returns slim records.

-**Search returns slim records.** Whitney records carry long HTML descriptions and biographies, so search gives you the basics and `whitney_get_*` gives you everything.
+Whitney records carry long HTML descriptions and biographies, so search gives you the basics and `whitney_get_*` gives you everything.
 Prose is truncated at 2,000 characters, whole responses at 25,000.

-**Pagination is 30 per page.** That's the API's page size. `page` picks the page, `limit` trims it further — the default of 10 stops a broad search flooding your context.
+## Pagination is 30 per page.

+That's the API's page size. `page` picks the page, `limit` trims it further — the default of 10 stops a broad search flooding your context.

+## Search syntax is Ransack

-**Search syntax is Ransack.** Predicates nest under `q` (`_eq`, `_cont`, `_cont_all_split`, `_gteq` and friends), sorting under `q[s]`.
+Predicates nest under `q` (`_eq`, `_cont`, `_cont_all_split`, `_gteq` and friends), sorting under `q[s]`.
 The typed tools map friendly arguments onto these. `whitney_query` exposes them raw, for anything the typed tools don't reach.

-**Artist and artwork fields are mapped explicitly.** Exhibitions, events, guides and pages go through a generic summariser instead: HTML stripped, timestamps shortened to dates, relative URLs made absolute, internal foreign keys dropped.
+### Artist and artwork fields are mapped explicitly.

+Exhibitions, events, guides and pages go through a generic summariser instead: HTML stripped, timestamps shortened to dates, relative URLs made absolute, internal foreign keys dropped.
 The Museum says its field set may change, so nothing is hard-coded that doesn't need to be.
 Run a search with `limit: 1` to see the real field names, then use `filters` for anything specific.

+### Attribution

+Every response ends with a source line naming the Museum and linking their terms.
+Detail records also carry two attribution fields:

+- `rights` — the copyright notice, extracted from the Whitney's own description text
+- `citation` — a ready-made markdown line, eg:

+> Edward Hopper, [Early Sunday Morning](https://whitney.org/collection/works/46345), 1930.
+[Whitney Museum of American Art](https://whitney.org/open-access), © Heirs of Josephine N. Hopper/Licensed by Artists Rights Society (ARS), New York.

+Note the rightsholder is usually not the artist.
+In a sample of ten works, nine differed — estates, foundations, and rights societies like ARS and VAGA.
+So `rights` is worth reading rather than assuming; it's the notice the Whitney's terms ask you to keep.

+Works with no copyright notice — older material, mostly — get a citation ending after the Museum link.

+### Bulk Data

+For anything at scale, don't page through the API.
+The Whitney publishes artist and artwork CSVs at <https://github.com/whitneymuseum/open-access>, released under CC0.

 ## Known API quirks